steinbergmedia/vst3_dev_portal/src/pages/FAQ/Licensing.md

 ## Q: Do I have to disclose my source code under the MIT license?

 - No. The [MIT License](https://www.tldrlegal.com/license/mit-license) does not require you to disclose your source code.
+- The only obligations are: You must include the original copyright notice and the **MIT license** text in all copies or substantial portions of the code.
+- In other words: you can license your project under **MIT license** without making the source code public.
+You only need to provide the license and copyright notice when you share or distribute the software.

 ## Q: I would like to share the source code of my VST 3 plug-in/host on GitHub or a similar platform.